twl8n/dotfiles_emacs_shell/readme.md

 The file .emacs is a single config file works with both Apple Mac OS X and Linux.
 Unknown how it behaves on MS Windows.

-Unfortunately, to get multiplatform behavior, it kind of breaks with the typical convention of a single custom-set-variables and custom-set-faces.
-If you find the need to save something from Emacs customization user interface , a new custom-set-variables will appear at the end of the .emacs.
-You need to manually copy any new stuff from the section at the end into blocks of code `custom-set-variables` or `custom-set-faces`.
+Unfortunately, to get multiplatform behavior, my .emacs file kind of breaks with the typical convention of a single custom-set-variables and custom-set-faces.
+If you find the need to save something from Emacs customization user interface, a new custom-set-variables will appear at the end of your .emacs.
+You need to manually move any new stuff from the section at the end into blocks of code above

+The "above" is noted by a comment `;; Operating system dependencies.` Put the your new variable settings inside `custom-set-variables` in this block.
+Below that is `;; OS dependent custom-set-faces ` which is a `let` binding with 3 sections for `custom-set-faces`: terminal, Macintosh, Linux.
+Sadly, I don't have a section for Microsoft Windows.

-After that, delete the spurious custom-set-variables at the end of the file.
+After moving the settings, delete the now-extra `custom-set-variables` at the end of your .emacs file.

 Setting the background to nil works in both windowing and -nw emacs.
 Sadly, in most xterms with -nw :background "White" ends up as gray.
 If you want to use Emacs in xterm, you probably want xterm-256color.